dashpay/docs/masternodes/setup.rst

 A Dash address with a single unspent transaction output (UTXO) of exactly 1000 DASH is required to operate a masternode.
-Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file as proof that the transaction was completed successfully.
+Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the masternode can be included in the deterministic list.
 A masternode can be started from a hardware wallet or the official Dash Core wallet, although a hardware wallet is highly recommended to enhance security and protect yourself against hacking.
 This guide will describe the steps for both hardware wallets and Dash Core.

 Option 1: Sending from a hardware wallet
 ----------------------------------------

+**NOTE: This documentation should be considered obsolete until DMT is updated to provide DIP3 support.**

 Set up your Trezor using the Trezor wallet at https://wallet.trezor.io/ and send a test transaction to verify that it is working properly.
-For help on this, see :ref:`this guide <hardware-trezor>` - you may also choose to (carefully!) `add a passphrase <https://blog.trezor.io/hide- your-trezor-wallets-with-multiple-passphrases-f2e0834026eb>`_ to your Trezor to further protect your collateral.
+For help on this, see :ref:`this guide <hardware-trezor>` - you may also choose to (carefully!) `add a passphrase <https://blog.trezor.io/hide-your-trezor-wallets-with-multiple-passphrases-f2e0834026eb>`_ to your Trezor to further protect your collateral.
 Create a new account in your Trezor wallet by clicking **Add account**.
 Then click the **Receive** tab and send exactly 1000 DASH to the address displayed.
 If you are setting up multiple masternodes, send 1000 DASH to consecutive addresses within the same new account.
 You should see the transaction as soon as the first confirmation arrives, usually within a few minutes.

 .. figure:: img/setup-collateral-trezor.png
    :width: 400px